zadarastorage/zadara-operator/examples/import/README.md

 example-vpsa   CsiReady   csi.zadara.com   10.10.10.10   true         2d23h
 ```

+Note: It is mandatory to have on both source/destination k8s cluster ends a zadara operator in healthy condition.

 ### Deploy an application

 Install the latest mysql Helm chart.
 This time we will install it to a new namespace `mysql`.